null

 How soon can I eat my sprouts?

 You can consume the sprout as soon as the first shoot emerges.
-Depending on the type of sprout you are growing, the shoot will appear as soon as 48 hours after soaking and rinsing the seed.
+Depending on the type of sprout you are growing, the shoot will appear 48 hours after soaking and rinsing the seed.
 It will have a grainy/chewy texture but is easily digestible.

 Salad-type sprouts such as alfalfa, broccoli, clover, radish, etc., are usually grown to a more mature leaf stage, which takes about 4 days.